insightfulrohit/web3-security-auditor-journey/README.md

 ## Purpose
 This repository collects concise, practical explanations of core blockchain concepts.
 Intended as a study log and a small public portfolio showing fundamental understanding.
+A beginner-friendly repository covering the fundamentals of blockchain technology.
+Includes clear explanations of ledgers, hashing, blocks, nodes, wallets, consensus mechanisms, transactions, and real-world use cases.
+Perfect for learners starting their blockchain journey.

 ## Day 1 — Summary
 Today I organized core concepts learned from videos and notes.
 The goal was to convert scattered topics into a structured study repository.